-While not always obvious, our commander-in-chiefs and firefighting have intersected throughout history
+While not always obvious, our commanders-in-chief and firefighting have intersected throughout history

 George Washington was born on Feb.
 22, 1732.
 And in honor of Washington, and the other U.S. Presidents who have since served, President's Day was deemed a federal holiday each year on the third Monday of February.

-While the connection might not seem obvious, our commander-in-chiefs and firefighting have intersected throughout history.
+While the connection might not seem obvious, our commanders-in-chief and firefighting have intersected throughout history.
 And there’s no better time to explore that than now.

 During the War of 1812, British troops burned the White House.
 President James Madison and the First Lady were in Maryland at the time.
 British soldiers allegedly sat down, ate a meal and ransacked the house before setting it on fire.
 One-hundred-fifteen years later, on Dec.
 24, 1929, the West Wing in the White House was significantly damaged by an electrical fire during President Herbert Hoover's tenure.

 There's even more firefighting history than just battling blazes at the White House.
 In fact, many of our founding fathers were volunteer firefighters.

 Here's a snapshot of presidents and vice presidents who have had an association or direct involvement with firefighting.

 Served from 1789-1797

 Not only did he serve as our first U.S. president, but he was also a volunteer firefighter.
 He served with the Alexandria (Va.)
 Fire Department after it was founded in 1774.
 Washington also purchased the town's first fire engine.

 2. Thomas Jefferson